ThunderDoesPlugins/StaffChat/README.md

 To download compiled PHAR, please click the poggit view button above then scroll down selecting the latest by clicking on Direct for latest version, or you can click on latest release "Direct Download"

-Put this in your Plugins, start the server to generate a config file, you may edit the config to suit your needs scroll down for more info on configs
+Put this in your Plugins, start the server to generate a config file, you may edit the config to suit your needs scroll down for more info on configuration files

 To chat into staff chat type your prefix followed by your message, no spaces are required For example prefix is . so typing ".this message will be sent to staff chat" will sent that message to staff chat letting all online staff to know